muh-shifan-23/Hybrid-Phishing-Detection-Chrome-Extension-Blacklist-Heuristic-ML-Model-/README.md

 3. Click **Load unpacked**
 4. Select the `chrome-extension/` folder

+## 📁 Note on Machine Learning Models
+ML models and datasets were trained offline and intentionally excluded from this repository to prevent exposure of sensitive data and tokens.
+The extension uses pre-trained heuristic logic for client-side phishing detection.

 ## 🎯 Use Case
 This project demonstrates:
 - Browser-based phishing detection